 All you need is your fists and a resistance band.
-You can use one with or without handles, but Joe Ferraro, a founding trainer of Rumble Boxing, recommends handles since he prefers wrapping the band around a pole, he tells Well and Good:
+You can use one with or without handles, but Joe Ferraro, a founding trainer of Rumble Boxing, recommends handles since he prefers wrapping the band around a pole, telling Well and Good:

 “I have my clients grab the bands and walk out in their boxer stance until they feel the ‘pull-back,'” he says.
 “From here, we shadow box our jabs and crosses at different levels and intensities for one minute at a time for three rounds.

-Ferraro shares this at-home high intensity interval training resistance band workout with Well and Good.
+Ferraro shared this at-home high intensity interval training resistance band workout with Well and Good.
 Repeat the following for three sets:

 1. 10 seconds of non-stop jab-crosses at 50 percent intensity

 2. 10 seconds of non-stop jab-crosses at 70 percent intensity

 3. 10 seconds of non-stop jab-crosses at 100 percent intensity

 5. 10 seconds of “sky-punch” jab-crosses at 50 percent intensity

 6. 10 seconds of “sky-punch” jab-crosses at 70 percent intensity